iancleary/pypackage/{{cookiecutter.package_name}}/README.md

 # For the sake of brevity, repos on GitHub can just use the 'gh' prefix
 $ cookiecutter gh:iancleary/cookiecutter-pypackage

+# cd into your newly created directory

+# ensure you have pipenv installed
+pip install --user pipenv

+# install all dependencies (including dev)
+pipenv install --dev

+# start a shell in pipenv
+pipenv shell

+# develop!

 ```

 ## Example Usage